Bradley Historical Society

 196 North Center Avenue was on June 4, 1893.
 Shortly before October 1957, the congregation

 had moved to a new building.
-St. Joseph Church bought the old church and used it for classrooms
+The old church building was bought by St. Joseph Church and used for classrooms

 until 1964.